 For 30 minute meal nights, I tend to have a box or two of pasta in my pantry.
 I like to use pasta that is made from chickpeas to give some extra plant protein to my plate, currently Barillas's new protein-packed pasta collection that I have been enjoying.
 I always pick up a box of spaghetti and a jar of pasta sauce, to have, just in case.

-And there you have it, that is a sample of what my fridge looks like!
+So there you have it, that is a sample of what my fridge looks like!
 I spend about $50-$60 a week on groceries for two people, which cuts what we used to spend when my husband ate meat.
-I hope this gives you an idea on what to put in your fridge.
-A good rule of thumb is to try to plan out your meals and start your shopping in the produce isles.
-After picking up my veggies, I then move into the isles that hold my legumes, nuts, rice and frozen items.
+I hope this gives you an idea of what to put in your fridge.
+A good rule of thumb is to try to plan out your meals for the week and start your shopping in the produce isles.
+After picking up my veggies, I then move into the isles that hold my legumes, nuts, rice, and frozen items.